mitchcapper/WIN64LinuxBuild/README.md

 ## Shell Launch

 To launch an msys shell you can use the helper msys_shell.ps1 or msys_shell.bat helper scripts from this repo.
-Note these are expected to be run from the "VS Developer Command Prompt" or "VS Developer Powershell", this makes all the MSVC compilers in our path and configured.
+These are expected to be run from the "VS Developer Command Prompt" or "VS Developer Powershell", this makes all the MSVC compilers in our path and configured.
+You can also use the `vs_msys_shell_launch.ps1` which will choose the latest vs copy installed to add to the path and enter the msys shell.
 The helpers do a few key things:

 - Exclude the msys path assistance that turns windows paths (ie: c:\temp\etc) into nix equivalents.
 This is because it often will break all backslash handling when we actually want a backslash.
 Use forward slashes for paths (see tips and tricks below).
 - Puts us in with the ucrt64/gcc default toolset, this is what we want we dont even have gcc/g++ installed but it prevents us accidentally linking with the wrong items.